bcbio/bcbio-nextgen/docs/contents/methylation.md

   trim_galore:
     options: ["--clip_r1 8", "--clip_r2 8", "--three_prime_clip_r1 8", "--three_prime_clip_r2 8"]
 ```
-- bismark `--non-directional` option (default is directional mode and you don't have to specify it) and threading options (use with caution, see benchmarking notes below; by default bcbio is trying to calculate the optimal number of bismark threads with this [function](https://github.com/bcbio/bcbio-nextgen/blob/master/bcbio/ngsalign/bismark.py#L123); if you alter bismark_threads = X, request 5-7X cores for bcbio; some samples could be processed much faster, but some could fail, reduce threads then):
+- bismark `--non-directional` option (default is directional mode and you don't have to specify it) and threading options (use with caution, see benchmarking notes below; by default bcbio is trying to calculate the optimal number of bismark threads with this [function](https://github.com/bcbio/bcbio-nextgen/blob/master/bcbio/ngsalign/bismark.py#L123); if you alter bismark_threads = X, request 5-7X cores for bcbio; some samples could be processed much faster, but some could fail, reduce threads then).
+By defaut, we are using `--local --maxins 1000` alignment options (after benchmarking using nebemseq kit).
 ```yaml
 resources:
   bismark: